brittanyokorie/Digimedia/README.md

-# Digimedia
+Project: Host a Website on EC2 instance.
-This repository contains DigiMedia code dependencies
+Summary: This repository contains DigiMedia code dependencies like html and css for the front end users.